-To get a major head-start, begin with a dragon fruit plant.
+To get a major head-start, begin with a dragon fruit cutting.
 After twelve-plus years with my dragon fruit experiment (growing from seed with minimal sunlight), I basically have an extended dragon fruit cutting – do yourself a favour and skip the early stuff.
 (If you want to exactly replicate my methods, you would steal a piece of dragon fruit from a fruit plate at a hotel brunch and use those seeds.
 It’s free, but excruciatingly slow).

-Otherwise, I recommend that you skip ahead and start with a cutting or a small plant.
+If you’re not a brunch thief, I recommend that you skip ahead and start with a cutting or a small plant.
 If you’re in “not tropical” conditions like me, this might save you a few years of wishful thinking.

 2. Set it up for success